Peretz ben Elijah

 Perez ben Elijah of Corbeil (died about 1295) was a French tosafist, son of the Talmudist Elijah of Tours.
 In Talmudic literature he is designated by the abbreviations RaP (= Rabbeinu Perez), RaPaSh (= Rabbeinu Perez, may he live), and MaHaRPaSh (= our master Rabbeinu Perez, may he live).

-Perez had four masters Jehiel of Paris, Jacob of Chinon and Samuel of Evreux.
+Perez's teachers included Jehiel of Paris, Jacob of Chinon and Samuel of Evreux.
 He traveled throughout Brabant, and sojourned for a time in Germany and France, where he made the acquaintance of Meir of Rothenburg.
 On his return home he delivered lectures on Talmudical subjects, which were attended by the most celebrated rabbis of the fourteenth century.
 His fame as a Talmudical authority eventually became universal, his commentaries being studied in France, Germany, and Spain.
 He died before 1298, probably in 1295.

 Perez was the author of the following works: